 - Positive client feedback, in the format of quotes, about their experience of working with you.

-However, before you feature them in your marketing materials, you should seek written consent from your clients or customers.
+However, before you feature them in your property marketing materials, you should seek written consent from your clients or customers.
 Once you’ve got the information to build your case study, you can feature it on your website in a dedicated ‘Projects’ or ‘Case studies’ hub, on social media, and on any print marketing materials.

 For more information about our construction and property marketing and PR services.
-If you’d like to talk more about how we can help improve the digital presence of your construction firm or get eyes on your new property development, get in touch.
+If you’d like to talk more about how we can help improve the online reputation of your construction firm or get eyes on your new property development, get in touch.